cbare/cbare.github.io/_drafts/software-development-process.md

 ## Caveats

 My experience is limited and doesn't include building software as a medical device.
-It does, however, cover software that handles PHI and is subject to HIPAA developed at a hospital, two big pharmas, two research groups, and two health-related start-ups, one providing primary care medicine.
+It does, however, cover developing software to handle PHI in HIPAA regulated contexts including a hospital, two pharmas, research, telemedicine, and genomics.
 Previous projects consisted of data ingest, databases, web services, and model retraining and deployment, but no "shrink-wrapped" software.

 ## Goals